0xreviews/crvusdsim/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Crvusdsim: Python Simulator for Curve Stablecoin
+crvUSDsim: Python Simulator for Curve Stablecoin
 ================================================

 Release v\ |version|. (:ref:`Installation <install>`)